francescor/check_smartctl_output/README.md

 ## Requirements

-Smart capable disks, and `smartctl` Monitor Utility for SMART Disks
+Smart capable disks, and `smartctl` Monitor Utility for SMART Disks part of Smartmontools.

+Install the Smartmontools: the packet ID will differ in the systems:

+*    Debian: smartmontools
+*    Fedora: kernel-utils

+You need to have root rights for the script to rub